-In Tuscany, quality olive oil all starts the same way: The olive grower spreads a silken parachute around the base of the olive tree, rests a ladder against the branches, and then climbs up into the tree and picks the olives, by hand.
+In Tuscany, quality olive oil all starts the same way: The olive grower spreads a silken parachute around the base of the olive tree, rests a ladder against the branches, and then climbs up into the tree and picks the olives.
 What's next?
-The press, ideally as quickly as possible, because the olives start to deteriorate the moment they're picked.
+Straight to the olive oil press, ideally as quickly as possible, because the olives start to deteriorate the moment they're picked.

-Regardless of the kind of press, the first step is to put the olives in a hopper that will start them on their journey through the... system.
-The paths are quite different, however, for olives that go through modern industrial presses, and those that go through traditional presses.Continue to 2 of 10 below.
+Regardless of the kind of press, the first step is to put the olives in a hopper that starts them on their journey through the system.
+The paths are quite different, however, for olives that go through modern industrial presses and those that go through traditional presses.Continue to 2 of 10 below.

 02 of 10

 Traditional olive presses employ grindstones to grind the olives, reducing them to a paste from which the oil can be extracted.
-Unlike the grindstones of a mill, which are horizontally mounted, with one turning atop the other, the grindstones of an olive press are vertically mounted and rotate in a tub, crushing the olives against the floor of the tub.Continue to 3 of 10 below.
+Unlike the grindstones of a mill, which are horizontally mounted, the grindstones of an olive press are vertically mounted and rotate in a tub, crushing the olives against the floor of the tub.Continue to 3 of 10 below.

 03 of 10